 Another difference between an invoice and a packing slip is who receives the documents.

 Every shipment should have a packing slip, but the details included on packing slips vary depending on the business and products sold.
 The document should list the order date, the products included in the order, and the quantity of each product.
 Depending on the business, the weight of the product may also be included.
 Details like these are important to many buyers who use the packing slip as a guide when unpacking their order.
-If anything is missing or counted wrong, they can cross reference it with the packing slip and alert the seller.

 How It Works